 The existing Madingley Road Park & Ride is due to reach capacity by 2022.
 New Park & Ride provision is needed as the area continues to grow and attract more businesses.
 Park & Ride provision further out from Cambridge is needed because there is significant congestion from Madingley Mulch into the city which will only get worse if we do nothing.

 The project is in two phases, looking at the route between Madingley Mulch to Cambridge in phase 1 and the route west, and towards Cambourne, in line with the future investment strategy.
-The current

 Greater Cambridge is growing and short to medium-term transport improvements are required to manage existing and immediate pressure on the transport network, to keep people, businesses, and our local economy moving.